 Our Analysis and Test Results

-Backcountry still makes the Women's Empire shorts, although the blue color we tested is no longer offered.
-They now come in Black, Gargoyle, Moonlit Ocean, and Dusty Olive. -May 2021
+Backcountry still makes the Women's Empire shorts, although the cooler we tested is no longer available.
+They now come only in Black. -May 2022

 Backcountry has been selling outdoor gear and clothing for decades and is slowly building up its own line of outdoor clothing.
 Their Empire short has some excellent features, as well as some that had us scratching our heads.